-The Board of Managers anticipates that the adoption of the above standards will have no material impact on the financial statements.
+The Board of Managers is still assessing the potential impact of the adoption of IFRS 18 on the financial statements.

-18. Subsequent events
+17. Subsequent events

 No events occurred subsequent to the annual closing which are significant enough to warrant disclosure in the accompanying financial statements.